U.S. Neighborhoods Database

 https://simplemaps.com/data/us-neighborhoods

 from a public webpage where you are using the data.
-If you want to use the data internally, you must link back to this page from your firm's website on a page that can be easily found though links on the root domain.
+If you want to use the data internally, you must link back to this page from your firm's website on a page that can be easily found through links on the root domain.
 The link must be clearly visible to the human eye.

 How do I calculate the distance between two neighborhoods?